 - Watch Recording: 46556: The Tri-Campus Advantage at Notre Dame

 We remain committed to continuing timely delivery of financial aid notifications via email and postal mail.
 Additionally, we know that understanding your notification, expected out-of-pocket expenses, and additional financing options is important.
 To reduce the chances of missed calls and voicemails, we’ve created a calendar for scheduling phone calls between families with questions and financial aid staff with answers.

-As much as possible, we will be working remotely in the coming weeks.
+As much as possible, we will be working remotely until classes begin in August.
 To best serve you, we have forwarded our office phones to our personal phones, and we can, of course, be reached via email.